JulianJekov/PB-Oct-2022/README.md

 # PB-Oct-2022

 The "Basic of Programming" Java course provides:
-An introduction to one of the most sought-after programming languages Knowledge of basic information technology concepts Basic algorithmic thinking
+An introduction to one of the most sought-after programming languages.
+Knowledge of basic information technology concepts.
+Basic algorithmic thinking.

 The course covers: